forrest79/phpgsql/docs/fluent.md

 ## Writing SQL queries

-This is the list of all methods you can use to generate query.
-This covers most of the defaults SQL commands.
+This is the list of all methods you can use to generate a query.
+This covers most of the default SQL commands.
 If there is something missing - you must write your query manually as a string (or you can extend `Fluent\Query` and `Fluent\QueryBuilder` with your functionality - more about this later).
-Many methods define alias, some needs it and can't be used without it.
+Many methods define alias, some need it and can't be used without it.

-You can start query with whatever method you want.
-Methods only sets query properties and from these properties is generated final SQL query.
+You can start a query with whatever method you want.
+Methods only set query properties, and from these properties are generated the final SQL query.

 Every query is `SELECT` at first, until you call `->insert(...)`, `->update(...)`, `->delete(...)` or `->truncate(...)`, which change query type to apropriate SQL command (you can set type more than once in one query, the last is used - except `INSERT` - `SELECT`).
 So you can prepare you query in a common way and at the end, you can decide if you want to `SELECT` or `DELETE` data or whatsoever.
 If you call some method more than once, data is merged, for example, this `->select(['column1'])->select(['column2'])` is the same as `->select(['column1', 'column2'])`.
 Conditions are connected with the logic `AND`.